Portrait

 City Council Meetings

-Beginning January 5, 2022 City Council meetings are open for in person attendance, but the public may also comment on public hearing items in writing or via voicemail, and by telephone during the City Council meeting.
+City Council Meetings are open to members of the public for in-person testimony; however, the public may also comment on public hearing items in writing or via voicemail, and by telephone during the City Council meeting.
 Live testimony is only taken on public hearing items.

 View City Council Meetings Online

-Members of the public may view City Council meetings online or on local cable Channel 18.
+Members of the public may view City Council meetings and follow along online or on local cable Channel 18.

-Written public comment on public hearing items can be submitted to Contact-Council@ci.stpaul.mn.us, CouncilHearing@ci.stpaul.mn.us, or by voicemail at 651-266-6805.
+Written public comment on public hearing items can be submitted to Contact-Council@ci.stpaul.mn.us or CouncilHearing@ci.stpaul.mn.us

 Ordinances are read at three separate council meetings and becomes effective after passage by the Council and 30 days after publication in the Saint Paul Legal Ledger.
 Public hearings on ordinances are held at the second reading.